averagewagon/cEDH-Decklist-Database/_includes/markdown/motd.md

-Welcome to the December site update!
 Check out the brand new "Brewer's Corner" section, where fresh, spicy, and experimental decks are published.